arckinteractive/Roles/README.md

 By using this plugin, you can easily introduce custom roles, restricting groups of users to certain privileges.

 Please understand that the Roles plugin, in its current state, **is rather a framework than a full stand-alone plugin.**
 You'll need to make additional tweaks, or use extension plugins, to make the custom roles work.

+## Documentation

-You can find detailed documentation under docs/manual.pdf.
+You can find detailed documentation under [docs/manual.pdf](https://github.com/arckinteractive/Roles/raw/master/docs/manual.pdf "Manual").